whizzml/examples/automl/readme.md

 ![Import Library Error](./res/lib-error.png)

-In that case, you will have to find, in the selector, the library you uploaded previously.
+In that case, import the library that you created in the previous step by selecting it with the drop-down selector.
 After selecting it the error will disappear.

-After these steps, you will be able to import the script correctly into your BigML account.
+Following these steps, you should be able to create the script in your BigML account.

 ### Using BigMLer - 1 step
 After checking that you have